GI Bill for Veteran Support

 Any combination of spouse and child

-The family member must be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS) at the time of transfer.
+At the time of transfer, the family member must be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS).

-If your child gets married, it doesn't affect their eligibility for the transferred benefits.
+If your child gets married, it doesn’t affect their eligibilityĀ forĀ the transferred benefits.

 If you get divorced, your ex-spouse can still use the transferred benefits.